brodjieski/brodjieski.github.io/_posts/2025-06-17-mscp_container.md

 {: .nolineno }

 # In Conclusion
-Containers are a great way to deploy applications and solutions that can run natively in a Linux environment to include all of the required dependencies and software needed to use the application as expected.
-This use case is an example of how MSCP can be used on nearly any platform that can run containers... so now even your Windows admins have a means to generate macOS compliance documentation!
+Containers are a great way to deploy applications and solutions that can run natively in a Linux environment to include all of the required dependencies and software needed to use the application as intended.
+This example illustrates how MSCP can be used on nearly any platform that can run containers... so now even your Windows admins have a means to generate macOS compliance documentation!